Phlipinator/RSVP_Eyetracking/README.md

 Neds to be assigned the Text-Object.

 #### White/Grey/Black BG ####
-Need to bve assigned to the respective Materials.
+Need to be assigned to the respective Materials.